ShamariFeaster/Templar/README.md

 This is my first major project; so I'm not all too sure how to build a community.
 Any help in that area would be appreciated.

-I have a suite of regression tests written, but they are outdated as I re-wrote much of the compiler and caching logic.
+I have a suite of regression tests written, but they are outdated as I have since re-wrote much of the compiler and caching logic.
 Refectoring those tests are the first thing on my list.

 Next up on the testing front are performance and security testing.
 I could use help i those areas too.
+If Templar is slower, I want to know it and we'll make it faster.
+If it uses more memory, we'll make it smarter and more efficient.

 Where Templar is (hopefully) Going
 =========
-I'd be lying if I said my goal was anything other than to become the most widely used of the SPA frameworks.
-No disrespect to the guys who built, contribute and maintain AngularJS, EmberJS, and Backbone.
-I'm sure they are all great pieces of software, without which I would never have been inspired to make Templar, but I think I've created a better, easier to learn machine and I'm going to do everything I can to prove it's empirically better.

-So the performance tests are key to this goal.
-If Templar is slower, I want to know it and we'll make it faster.
-If it uses more memory, we'll make it smarter.
+I designed Templar to be useful as both a teaching tool and a serious, efficient application building toolset.
+I hope that it can lower the barrier to entry for learning about thick client architectures.

+My goal is to have a stable version by early 2016.

 Thanks
 =========